Three-speed ballistic annihilation: phase transition and universality

 Then the previous recurrence relations~\eqref{eq:alpha},\eqref{eq:beta},\eqref{eq:gamma},\eqref{eq:delta} imply respectively

 and since $p_n=\alpha_n+\beta_n+\gamma_n$ when $n\ge2$ and $p_1=\frac{1-p}2$, we conclude that

 hence the advertised formula.

-\begin{remark} Let us explain how Formula~\eqref{eq:generating_series} could in fact, at least in principle, be used to obtain Theorem~\ref{thm:main} in a more purely algebraic way (see also the end of the introduction), circumventing the topological considerations of Section~\ref{sec:topological}, even though the computations might be hardly tractable in practice.
+\begin{remark} We may observe that Formula~\eqref{eq:generating_series} contains sufficient information to imply Theorem~\ref{thm:main} in a more purely algebraic way (see also the end of the introduction), circumventing the topological considerations of Section~\ref{sec:topological}, even though the computations might be hardly tractable in practice.

 The key remark is that $f$ is the only analytic function on the closed unit disk that satisfies~\eqref{eq:generating_series} and $f(0)=0$.
 Indeed these properties hold for $f$, and the implicit function theorem implies local uniqueness, hence \latin{a fortiori} uniqueness on the disk.
 Thus, these properties characterize $f$.
 In particular, they entail the value of $q=f(1)$.
 One could thus \emph{in principle} deduce the value of $q$ from~\eqref{eq:generating_series}, for any $p\in(0,1)$, without appealing to any \latin{a priori} regularity of $q$.
 The practical computations, on the other hand, using the expressions of the solutions of quartic equations by radicals, seem to be particularly tedious. \end{remark}